JonasEmrich/vg-beat-detectors/vignette/vg_ecg_detectors.md

 ## Complete Working Example

-The following example demonstrates the usage of the ‘FastNVG’ detector.
-The use of the ‘FastWHVG’ works analogously.
+The next example demonstrates the application of the ‘FastNVG’ detector using real-world ECG data provided by the ‘scipy’ package.
+The utilization of the ‘FastWHVG’ is analogous.

 ``` python
 # import the FastNVG detector